hayanisaid/React-Native-developer-roadmap/README.md

 # ⚠️ Common issues-->

-# 🪤 Build fun things and real project with React Native
+# 🪤 Build fun things and real projects with React Native

-After getting your hands in React Native, it's time to build and practice what you learned.
+After getting your hands on React Native, it's time to build and practice what you've learned.
 Here are some fun projects to work on:

 - 📌 [“Can it be done in React Native?” — a case for declarative gestures and animations](https://medium.com/@wcandillon/can-it-be-done-in-react-native-a-case-for-declarative-gestures-and-animations-823ae04f306b)
 - 📌 [Can it be done in React Native?
 Revolut chart using D3](https://levelup.gitconnected.com/can-it-be-done-in-react-native-revolut-chart-using-d3-52cecfe93639)